 ┼──────────────────────┼──────────────────────────────────────┼

-The EIP is now routing traffic to my-instance.
+The Elastic IP is now routing traffic to my-instance.

-Once attached to an instance, a managed EIP does not require explicitly configuring an extra network interface on the instance.
-A manual EIP instead requires further configuration.
+After an Elastic IP is attached to an instance, a managed Elastic IP does not require explicitly configuring an extra network interface on the instance.
+However, a manual Elastic IP requires some further configuration.

 Managed Elastic IP Health Check Options

-Managed EIPs have an integrated health check.
-The health check will be periodically run on the attached instances in order to prevent sending ingress traffic to a virtual machine that is unable to receive it for various reasons, such as during maintenance or a crash.
+Managed Elastic IPs have an integrated health check.
+The health check will periodically run on the attached instances in order to prevent sending ingress traffic to an instance that is unable to receive it for various reasons, such as during maintenance or a crash.

 The health check can be configured in one of the following modes: